lunamk24/Discord_Bot_Project/README.md

 # Discord_Bot_Project
-Making some conceptual discord bot in python
+Making some conceptual discord bot in python.